glpi-project/android-inventory-agent/README.md

 See [the tags section of our GitHub project](http://github.com/flyve-mdm/android-inventory-agent/tags) for changelogs for each release version of Flyve MDM.
 Release announcement posts on [the official Teclib' blog](http://www.teclib-edition.com/en/communities/blog-posts/) contain summaries of the most noteworthy changes made in each release.

-## Contribute

-Want to file a bug, contribute some code, or improve documentation?
-Excellent!
-Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/flyve-mdm/android-inventory-agent/issues).

 ## Contact

 For notices about major changes and general discussion of Flyve MDM development, subscribe to the [/r/FlyveMDM](http://www.reddit.com/r/FlyveMDM) subreddit.